Jaouan/nothing-boilerplate/README.md

 2. **Configure environment variables**
    - Copy `.env.example` to `.env.local` and fill in your keys.

-3. **Choose Supabase or Firebase for authentication**
+3. **Choose Better-Auth, Firebase or Supabase for authentication**
-   - By default, Firebase is enabled.
-To switch to Supabase, toggle the exports in `lib/auth/browser.ts` and `lib/auth/server.ts`.
+   - Toggle the exports in `lib/auth/browser.ts` and `lib/auth/server.ts`.
    - If switching to Supabase, delete `<AuthenticatedOnly>` HOC.
+   - Delete any unused auth folders.
    - Ensure to remove any unused dependencies after switching.

 4. **Run the development server**